Ouranosinc/ESPO-R/README.md

-# ESPO-R : Ensemble de Scénarios Polyvalents d'Ouranos - Régional
+# ESPO-R : Ensemble de Scénarios Polyvalents d'Ouranos - modèles Régionaux du climat

 ## Context
 The need to adapt to climate change is present in a growing number of fields,